-For all cycles except Dough:
+For all cycles except Dough and Pizza Dough:

-If the bread is not removed immediately after baking and if the "STOP" button is not pressed, a controlled Holding/Keep Warm cycle will begin and the machine will automatically shut off after 3 hours.
-While this will help prevent the bread from becoming soggy, for best results, remove bread immediately after Baking cycle is complete.
+If the bread is not removed immediately after baking and if the STOP Button is not pressed, a controlled Keep Warm Cycle will begin and the machine will automatically shut off after 1 hour.
+While this will help prevent the bread from becoming soggy, for best results, remove bread immediately after Baking Cycle is complete.